-DOCTORAL QUALIFYING EXAM REGISTRATION FORM Counseling Psychology Program ~ Department of Educational Psychology Fall 2012 bottom ete this form electronically, then print and have your dissertation chair sign at i.
-Name: Date: I inten d to take prelims during (semester and year): E-mail Address for Written Prelim Question Distribution: eligible to take the counseling psychology prelim exam, you must have completed lowing: 1.
+DOCTORAL QUALIFYING EXAM REGISTRATION FORM Counseling Psychology Program ~ Department of Educational Psychology Spring 2013

+Complete this form electronically, then print and have your dissertation chair sign at bottom.

+Name: Date: I intend I to take prelims during (semester and year): E-mail i Address for Written Prelim Question Distribution: To be e followii ligible to take the counseling psychology prelim exam, you must have completed the ng: 1.
 Successfully Completed Pre-Dissertation Research Project (Or Thesis) & Received Faculty Approval: Date approved Pre-Dissertation Research Project or thesis (final): 2.
 I currently have no outstanding incompletes on my course of study.
 Further, I have no incompletes that have turned, by default, to an E grade, nor any grades below a B- minus in a required course (Mark "yes" if you have no outstanding incompletes, defaults, or below-acceptable grades): yes no If no, explain on reverse or a separate sheet.
 Attach grade change form signed by instructor if grade change has not appeared on your recent transcript.
 3. I have taken all of the required core courses outlined in the Prelim Guide: yes no 4.
 Organized a Doctoral Supervisory Committee: Date approved by Department: 5.
 Filed your Program of Studies for the Ph.D.
 Degree: Date accepted by Department: 6.
-Endorsed to take the Prelim Exam by your advisor (pending completion of above): Dissertation Chair's Signature and Date:
+Endorsed to take the Prelim Exam by your advisor (pending completion of above): Dissertation Chair's Signature:

-Return this form, an Unofficial Transcript, and letter documenting remedial work completed (if appropriate) to Prelim Director by 5 pm Friday, August 3, 2012
+Return this form, an Unofficial Transcript, and letter documenting remedial work completed (if appropriate) to Prelim Director by 5 pm Friday, December 14, 2012

-If retaking one or more exam items, attach approved remediation plan and letter documenting your adherence to that plan
+If retaking one or more exam items, attach approved remediation plan and letter documenting your adherence to that plan in addition to stated evaluation criteria.
+Please circle one rating (no decimal, fractional, or inbetween ratings), and write or attach your comments.